BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 Thus, the main content of the blueprint is defined in the `Tabs` and `Settings` properties.
 You'll need to include at least one of these - either a list of tabs, or a list of standalone settings.
 Within each tab, you can define either `Sections` or a list of `Settings`.
 Sections provide a way to group related settings together under a header.
 Each setting has an `Id`, `Name`, `Type`, `Default` value, and at least a `Tooltip` or a `Description`.
 Each setting `Id` must be unique across the entire blueprint, and that is validated by one of the many validation checks MCM performs.

 Again, having the schema file set up in your IDE will help you write the blueprint file correctly, without having to guess the structure or wonder if you're missing something.
+A few minor features, such `ModName` (to replace the string used for your mod's name) are only documented by the JSON schema.

 > If your [mod is symlinked](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-4-symlinking 'Symlinking mods tutorial'), you can try out changes to your mod's blueprint in-game by using `reset` in the console without having to restart the game every time you make a change to the blueprint file.
 {.is-info}